lekhanhtoan37/bazel-nestjs-monorepo-example/README.md

 # Overview

-* An example of using bazel to build/run/test nestjs monorepo
+* Using bazel to build/run/test nestjs monorepo
+* CI flow for building and testing with cache (github action)

 # Dependency